darkwaterfoundation/docs/escape.md

 ##### Servo

-The servo example will move each of the two servos on the 640 board backwards and forwards six times.
+The servo example will move each of the six servos backwards and forwards six times.
 To build this demo type the following:

 ```bash
 $ cd ./Servo